Generating and Evaluating Explanations of Attended and Error-Inducing Input Regions for VQA Models: Human Interpretation of Explanations

-\xhdr{Attention Maps seem to be relevant even for incorrect cases} We observe that the attention maps point to relevant image regions even when the model produces an incorrect answer.
-The average $REL^A$ for the attention maps for correct answer cases is 0.32 and for wrong answer cases is 0.31.
+\xhdr{Attention Maps seem to be relevant even for incorrect cases} Unfortunately, with current attention map visualizations, we observe that the attention maps often point to relevant image regions even when the model produces an incorrect answer (the counterintuitive case seen in Figure \ref{fig:atten_help_grid}a, quadrant 3).
+If we compute the average $REL^A$ for current attention maps for correct answer cases and incorrect answer cases, we see they are 0.32 and 0.31 respectively.
 This indicates that there is very little visual difference between the correct and incorrect cases.
 Hence, we need another mode of explanation that explains why the model was incorrect despite attention pointing to similarly relevant areas as correct cases.

-\xhdr{How Error Maps can help} \changed{To clarify cases where the model produces an incorrect answer even when the attention is relevant, we introduce a novel method of explanation - Error Maps, that indicate whether the attended region will be processed correctly or not.} \changed{If users indeed use the relevance of the attention as a signal for when the model is correct, we can assume that users would similarly use the relevance of the error map to judge if the model will answer incorrectly or not.
+\xhdr{How Error Maps can help} \changed{To clarify cases where the model produces an incorrect answer even when the attention is relevant, we introduce a novel method of explanation - Error Maps, that indicate whether the attended region might be processed correctly or not.} \changed{If users indeed use the relevance of the attention as a signal for when the model is correct, we can assume that users would similarly use the relevance of the error map to judge if the model will answer incorrectly or not.
 If an error map points to relevant areas of the image or to the attended regions, a user would assume that those areas may not be processed correctly.
-As illustrated in Figure \ref{fig:error_help_grid}, it is easy to understand why a machine failed when the error map points to the relevant region needed to answer the question (bottom left quadrant) and why a machine succeeded if it points away from the relevant regions (upper right quadrant). }
+As illustrated in Figure \ref{fig:atten_help_grid}b, it is easy to understand why a machine failed when the error map points to the relevant region needed to answer the question (bottom left quadrant) and why a machine succeeded if it points away from the relevant regions (upper right quadrant). }